Top 5 WhatsApp Hacking Methods Hackers Use Every Day

 Why Hackers Target WhatsApp

-WhatsApp is an ideal target for cybercriminals because:
+Why WhatsApp is a prime target for cybercriminals:

-- It’s trusted by billions of people, increasing susceptibility to social engineering
+- It is trusted by billions of people, it is easier to social engineer

-- Compromising one account can spread scams to all contacts
+- One account can be used to spread scams to all contacts

-- It has high emotional and financial value
+- It has a high emotional and financial value

-The irony: WhatsApp’s encryption is strong, but human error is the weakest link.
+The irony: WhatsApp encryption is good, but human error is the weakest link.

 Top 5 WhatsApp Hacking Methods Hackers Use Every Day